DenseSeg: Joint Learning for Semantic Segmentation and Landmark Detection Using Dense Image-to-Shape Representation: Experiments

 For comparison, we chose our previous work \cite{keuth_combining_2024} combining image- and geometric deep learning for shape regression.
 Here, we utilize an ImageNet-pretrained ResNet18 \cite{He2016} by cropping it to the first 12 layers and replacing the last two convolutions with dilated ones, obtaining a higher resolution feature map of $32 \times 32$ pixels with 64 channels.
 We then employ the PointTransformer \cite{zhao_point_2021} to estimate the displacement of an initial shape (randomly picked from another training sample) by bilinear sampling features from the CNN feature map at the initial shape's coordinates.
 As the state-of-the in semantic segmentation, we include the nnU-Net framework \cite{isensee_nnu-net_2021}.
 With it, we train two U-Nets for the \ac{jsrt} dataset without the default cross validation (fold \texttt{all} option) to avoid overlapping of lungs and clavicles.
 As a comparison for landmark detection utilizing dense representation, we implement the \acf{heatreg} approach \cite{leibe_heatmap_regression_2016} using the same UNet architecture as in our method (see Sec. \ref{sec:architecture}).
 Here each landmark' position $(h_l, w_l)$ is represented as an individual heatmap $\mathbf{H}_l\in\mathbb{R}^{H\times W}$ generated with a Gaussian kernel

-The model then regresses for each landmark its heatmap by minimizing the squared $L_2$-norm.
-We employ the same hyperparameters and data augmentation as in Sec. \ref{sec:hyperparams} and also optimize $\alpha=44\in[1,50]$ and $\sigma=8\in[1, 10]$ with the \ac{tpe}.
+The model then regresses for each landmark its heatmap by minimizing the squared $L_2$-norm $\mathcal{L}_\text{H}$.
+To compare the combination of landmark detection with semantic segmentation, we extend the \ac{heatreg} approach by incorporating the same segmentation head used in our method (see Sec. \ref{sec:architecture}), which we refer to as HeatRegSeg.
+During multitask training, we minimize the loss function $\mathcal{L} = \lambda \cdot \mathcal{L}_\text{BCE} + (1-\lambda) \cdot \mathcal{L}_\text{H}$, where $\mathcal{L}_\text{BCE}$ represents the loss for the segmentation task (see Sec. \ref{seq:loss_fnc}).
+For \ac{heatreg} and HeatRegSeg, we employ the same hyperparameters and data augmentation as in Sec. \ref{sec:hyperparams} and optimize $\alpha=44\in[1,50]$, $\sigma=8\in[1, 10]$ and also for HeatRegSeg's $\lambda=0.38\in[0, 1]$ with the \ac{tpe}.